 Built for one deadline.
-The only platform that closes the Section 250 gap.
+Purpose-built to close the Section 250 gap.

 CoverProof exists because June 29, 2026 is a hard statutory deadline — not a regulatory target date — and no existing compliance tool was built to meet it.
 We built one.